-The paper is organized as follow: In the first part, the potential of SRS spectroscopy is investigated.
-An offline study is first handled to investigate the impact of the particle diameter and the bimodality on the spectra.
+The paper is organized as follows: In the first part, the potential of SRS spectroscopy is investigated.
+An offline study is first used to investigate the impact of the particle diameter and bimodality of the particle size distribution (PSD) on the spectra.
 Then, polymerization experiments are designed to ensure decoupling between the particle size and polymer content.
 A predictive model based on Partial Least Squares is developed using a selection of training samples.
 Different types of mean diameters are considered.
-Then, the prediction model is evaluated on external data and under specific conditions, including particle renucleation, to evaluate the limits and the potential of the model and the technology more generally.
+Then, a predictive model is evaluated using external data and under specific conditions, including particle renucleation, to evaluate the limits and the potential of the model and the technology more generally.
 Rebuilding of the full particle size distribution is also investigated.

 Secondly Raman spectroscopy is considered, starting with a similar offline study.
 Then an online study, using the same experiments as the SRS, is done with the development of regression models based on Partial Least Squares.